Mimsy Review: Wag the Dog

 If you enjoyed Wag the Dog…

-If you enjoy David Mamet movies, you might also be interested in The Spanish Prisoner
+For more about David Mamet, you might also be interested in The Spanish Prisoner and The Secret Knowledge.

-If you enjoy political movies, you might also be interested in Being There, Bulworth, and Losing America
+For more about political, you might also be interested in Being There, Bulworth, Losing America, and Taking Heat.

-If you enjoy satirical movies, you might also be interested in Being There, Better Than Sex, Dark Star, Doonesbury, Fahrenheit 451, Fear and Loathing in Las Vegas, Fear and Loathing in Las Vegas, Fear and Loathing on the Campaign Trail 1972, Generation of Swine, Hitchhiker’s Guide to the Galaxy, Memoirs Found in a Bathtub, Mike Royko’s Opinions, Mike Royko: A Life in Print, Songs of the Doomed, South Park Volume 1 through 6, South Park: Bigger, Longer and Uncut, Team America, Fuck Yeah!, Thank You For Smoking, The Complete Lewis Carroll, The Desert Peach, The Futurological Congress, The Great Shark Hunt, and The Siege of Harlem
+For more about satire, you might also be interested in Being There, Dark Star, Fahrenheit 451, Fear and Loathing in Las Vegas, South Park: Bigger, Longer and Uncut, South Park Volume 1 through 6, Hitchhiker’s Guide to the Galaxy, Team America, Fuck Yeah!, Thank You For Smoking, Florence Foster Jenkins is Hillary Clinton, Better Than Sex, Doonesbury, Fear and Loathing in Las Vegas, Fear and Loathing on the Campaign Trail 1972, Generation of Swine, Memoirs Found in a Bathtub, Mike Royko’s Opinions, Mike Royko: A Life in Print, Songs of the Doomed, The Complete Lewis Carroll, The Desert Peach, The Futurological Congress, The Great Shark Hunt, The Siege of Harlem, Satire isn’t comedy, Satire in the vineyard: The parable of Lolita and the sheep, The definitional war on satire, Gamergate spreads to tabletop gaming?, DriveThruRPG: satire not appropriate for current events?, and The Walkerville Weekly Reader.

 - The president is accused of molesting a child.
 The president’s guilt or innocence doesn’t matter.
 What matters is the election in eleven days.